-- Out-competes native plants for nutrients, light, and moisture - Degrades wildlife habitat - Threatens the future of forests, wetlands, prairies, and other natural habitats - Contributes to erosion by shading out other plants that grow on the forest floor - Serves as host to other pests, such as crown rust fungus and soybean aphid - Forms an impenetrable layer of vegetation - Seed banks remain viable for several years, requiring ongoing and vigilant management
+- Out-competes native plants for nutrients, light, and moisture - Degrades wildlife habitat - Threatens the future of forests, wetlands, prairies, and other natural habitats - Contributes to erosion by shading out other plants that grow on the forest floor - Serves as host to other pests, such as crown rust fungus and soybean aphid - Forms an impenetrable layer of vegetation - Lacks "natural controls" like insects or disease that would curb its growth

-How you can help our urban woodlands and wildlife habitats.
+Help our urban woodlands and wildlife habitats.

 - Do you have buckthorn in your yard?
-Learn what you can do at: www.dnr.state.mn.us and search "buckthorn" - Organize neighborhood buckthorn pulls-make it a fun social event! - 3.
+Learn what you can do at: www.dnr.state.mn.us and search "buckthorn" - 2.
+Organize neighborhood buckthorn pulls-make it a fun social event! - 3.
 Contact your cities and ask them to implement a comprehensive buckthorn management plan.